New Ram electric pickup can go up to 500 miles on a charge - KESQ

 Kia says the dual-motor GT line comes with 379 horsepower and can go from zero to 60 mph in five seconds.
 The battery can be charged from 10% to 80% in under 25 minutes at a fast-charging station, Kia says.

 The EV9 will hit U.S. showrooms late this year, and it’s expected to be built at the company’s plant in West Point, Georgia, starting next year.
-The automaker says it’s reviewing requirements and doesn’t know yet whether it will qualify for the $7,500 U.S. tax credit.
-Vehicles must be built in North America and comply with battery and parts content requirements to get the credit.
+The automaker says it’s reviewing requirements and doesn’t know yet whether it will qualify for the $7,500 tax credit.

 The EV9’s price will be announced closer to the date it goes on sale.